vitkidd/android-interview-questions/README.md

 #### Base

-* **Tell all the Android application components.** - [Learn from here](https://developer.android.com/guide/components/fundamentals.html#Components)

-* **What is the project structure of an Android Application?** - [Learn from here](https://developer.android.com/studio/projects)

-* **What is `Context`?
-How is it used?** - [Learn from here](https://blog.mindorks.com/understanding-context-in-android-application-330913e32514)

-* **What is `AndroidManifest.xml`?** - [Learn from here](https://developer.android.com/guide/topics/manifest/manifest-intro)

-* **What is `Application` class?**
-    - The Application class in Android is the base class within an Android app that contains all other components such as activities and services.
-The Application class, or any subclass of the Application class, is instantiated before any other class when the process for your application/package is created.

-#### Activity and Fragment

-* **What is `Activity` and its lifecycle?** - [Learn from here](https://www.youtube.com/watch?v=RiFui-i-s-o)

-* **What is the difference between onCreate() and onStart()** - [Learn from here](https://www.youtube.com/watch?v=RiFui-i-s-o)

-* **When only onDestroy is called for an activity without onPause() and onStop()?** - [Learn from here](https://www.youtube.com/watch?v=QSxcLnZ1-RU)

-* **Why do we need to call setContentView() in onCreate() of Activity class?** - [Learn from here](https://www.youtube.com/watch?v=zeYK8JdMOi8)

-* **What is onSavedInstanceState() and onRestoreInstanceState() in activity?**
-    - onSavedInstanceState() - This method is used to store data before pausing the activity.
-    - onRestoreInstanceState() - This method is used to recover the saved state of an activity when the activity is recreated after destruction.
-So, the onRestoreInstanceState() receive the bundle that contains the instance state information.

-* **What is `Fragment` and its lifecycle.** - [Learn from here](https://blog.mindorks.com/android-fragments-and-its-lifecycle)

-* **What are "launch modes"?** - [Learn from here](https://blog.mindorks.com/android-activity-launchmode-explained-cbc6cf996802)

-* **What is the difference between a `Fragment` and an `Activity`?
-Explain the relationship between the two.** - [Learn from here](https://stackoverflow.com/questions/10478233/why-fragments-and-when-to-use-fragments-instead-of-activities)

-* **When should you use a Fragment rather than an Activity?**
-    - When you have some UI components to be used across various activities
-    - When multiple view can be displayed side by side just like viewPager

-* **What is the difference between FragmentPagerAdapter vs FragmentStatePagerAdapter?**
-    - FragmentPagerAdapter: Each fragment visited by the user will be stored in the memory but the view will be destroyed.
-When the page is revisited, then the view will be created not the instance of the fragment.
-    - FragmentStatePagerAdapter: Here, the fragment instance will be destroyed when it is not visible to the user, except the saved state of the fragment.

-* **What is the difference between adding/replacing fragment in backstack?** - [Learn from here](https://stackoverflow.com/questions/24466302/basic-difference-between-add-and-replace-method-of-fragment/24466345)

-* **Why is it recommended to use only the default constructor to create a `Fragment`?** - [Learn from here](https://www.youtube.com/watch?v=9EdvcycKP9A)

-* **How would you communicate between two Fragments?** - [Learn from here](https://blog.mindorks.com/how-to-communicate-between-fragments)

 * **What is retained `Fragment`?**
     - By default, Fragments are destroyed and recreated along with their parent Activity’s when a configuration change occurs.
 Calling setRetainInstance(true) allows us to bypass this destroy-and-recreate cycle, signaling the system to retain the current instance of the fragment when the activity is recreated.

-#### Dialogs and Toasts

-* **What is `Dialog` in Android?** - [Learn from here](https://developer.android.com/guide/topics/ui/dialogs)

-* **What is `Toast` in Android?** - [Learn from here](https://developer.android.com/guide/topics/ui/notifiers/toasts)

-* **What the difference between `Dialog` and `Dialog Fragment`?** - [Learn from here](https://stackoverflow.com/questions/7977392/android-dialogfragment-vs-dialog)

 #### Intents and Broadcasting